-Blinken slammed for testifying virtually: 'Couldn't be bothered to come here'
+Blinken slammed for testifying virtually: 'Couldn't be bothered to come down here'

 Blinken chose to testify virtually from the State Department